sxlxc/Hakyllsite/posts/matroidgirth.md

 However, deciding whether a regular matroid has a circuit of length at most k containing two fixed elements [is FPT](https://mathoverflow.net/questions/434026/algorithm-for-finding-a-minimum-weight-circuit-in-a-weighted-binary-matroid#comment1118055_434045).

-# Perturbed graphic matroids
+# Proper minor-closed class of binary matroids

-Jim Geelen and Rohan Kapadia [@geelen_computing_2018] showed that the (co)girth can be computed in polynomial time for a subclass of binary matroids called perturbed graphic matroids.

 The most important problem in this field is the following.